nantee/Fashion-MNIST-deeplearning/README.md

 # **Fashion MNIST Deep learning**
 Train a deep Convolutional neural network to classify Zalando’s article images with keras.
-In general, the color is irrelevant when distinquishing different types of clothes.
+In general, the color is probably irrelevant when distinquishing different types of clothes since they could vary substantially in many clothingtypes.
 Shape however is relevant and therefor a grayscale is set in the beginning eliminating any problem the RGB dimensions might add to the CNN's featuremapping.
 In some cases emblems on a t-shirt for example might add unnecessary information, no effort was put in regarding removal of emblens in this repo but could definitely considered.

 ## Dependencies